 In our example, if you were $1,000 over the limit for the first seven months of the bankruptcy, (and assuming it’s your first bankruptcy), you would be required to make surplus income payments of $500 per month for 21 months!
 That’s $10,500.

-As you can see, it can get expensive if you expect your income to increase, or if you are expecting a bonus, or overtime.
-So what’s the solution?
+- It can get expensive if you expect your income to increase, or if you are expecting a bonus, or overtime.

 File a consumer proposal.